okwedook/olymp/tools/Sublime-Text-3/README.md

 ```bash
 python3 download_snippets.py
 ```
+- The default behaviour is dry-run, so the templates are only written to the terminal
+- To save the templates use the `--sublime-text` script parameter
+- You can also use `--local` to use the local repository files
 - The script saves snippets to `/.config/sublime-text/Packages/User/` by default
-- Now you can use tab completion in Sublime Text with code from the repository
+- Now you can use tab completion in Sublime Text with code from the repository!
+- For verbose help for the script use `python3 download_snippets.py --help`